MohsenMoeinfar/dpdk-experiments/README.md

 # Dpdk-TAP-Driver

-This project is designed to analyze network performance using DPDK (testpmd), virtual TAP interfaces, and the tcpreplay tool.
-Below is the structured workflow for implementation and analysis:
+This project is intended to evaluate network performance by utilizing DPDK (testpmd), virtual TAP interfaces, and the tcpreplay utility.
+The structured workflow for implementation and analysis is outlined below:

-## 1. Installing and Building DPDK from Source with Function Tracing Support
+## 1. Installing and Building DPDK with Function Tracing Support
 1. **Download the Latest DPDK Version**

     Retrieve the latest release from the [official DPDK website](https://core.dpdk.org/download/)